 The residence hall contract is for the full academic year, so even if you are eligible to live at home, once you move in you are responsible for the full academic year.

-Every residence hall has its own unique amenities and features, but all halls offer on-site mail, coinless laundry, cleaning supplies, cable and free video streaming services, rec lounges, study lounges, community kitchen, wifi, hall office with games/videos/entertainment options and secure keyless card entrances.
+Every residence hall has its own unique amenities and features, but all halls offer on-site mail, coinless laundry, cleaning supplies, free video streaming service, rec lounges, study lounges, community kitchen, wifi, hall office with games/videos/entertainment options and secure keyless card entrances.
 View the amenities of a specific hall.

 Each residence hall has its own unique bed size and lofting option.
 NDSU also offers custom linens that will fit XL mattresses.
 Learn more about beds, linen and loft options.